-Whether you love them or hate them job, interviewing is a necessary business practice!
+Whether you love them or hate them, job interviews are a necessary business practice!

 Through the job hunting process, you were able to show the hiring manager that you possess the experience to perform a role.
 An interview allows the hiring manager to verify your credentials, assess your culture fit, and gauge your enthusiasm.